 I am betting at least some of these shrooms go into homemade pierogi, or piroshki, which is a Russian dumpling a bit more bready, like an empanada.

-Pierogi are great to make when you have only a few of each sort of edible mushroom, too, as you’re going to chop them anyway.
+This pierogi recipe is great to make when you have only a few of each sort of edible mushroom, too, as you’re going to chop them anyway.
 Got a few morels and a couple dryad’s saddle?
-Maybe one porcino and a bunch of pine spikes or “men on horseback?”
+Maybe one porcino and a bunch of pine spikes or chanterelles?
 Go for it.

-Don’t pick mushrooms?
 Mix and match supermarket mushrooms.
 I like using those “chef’s sampler” packets for pierogi.
-Or hell, just use common button mushrooms.
+Or just use common button mushrooms.
 It’s a dumpling, people.
 Do what you like.

 - 500 grams of all-purpose flour, about 4 cups